 "SurveyMonkey Audience," Anna says, "helped a ton with product launches but also with changes to our business."

-Search no more!
-We wrote ‘The ultimate guide to concept testing’ with everything you need to know to test your ideas, products, and ads.
+‘The ultimate guide to concept testing’ has everything you need to know to test your ideas, products, and ads.

 The story of Helix Sleep started in August 2015, right after Jerry Lin, Adam Tishman, and Kristian von Rickenbach graduated from The Wharton School of business at the University of Pennsylvania.
 After Jerry (pictured below) had a bad experience when buying a mattress for business school, the classmates thought someone should revolutionize the customer experience in this market.

 They raised venture capital, built a website, and moved to New York to launch Helix Sleep.
 Right from the start, Jerry (now the CEO) says, they started using SurveyMonkey Audience to refine their product ideas.

 This was crucial because Helix Sleep bet everything on personalization.
 The founders had the strategic hunch that sleep should no longer be treated as a one-size-fits-all market.
 And their initial surveys confirmed this.

 The biggest thing we learned from surveys is that sleep is so subjective.
 Everyone is really unique as to what is soft or what is firm.
 That validates our idea that off-the-shelf products don’t work.

 The next question was, how do you develop and sell personalized products at scale?